Pro Football Reference Blog

 636.0

-Carnell “Cadillac” Williams was built to play for the Buccaneers in the early 2000s.
-When Williams busted onto the scene in 2005, his stellar performances as a first-year player earned him the Rookie of the Year accolades.
+Carnell “Cadillac” Williams was built to play for the Buccaneers in the 2000s.
+When Williams busted onto the scene in 2005, his stellar performance as a first-year player earned him Offensive Rookie of the Year accolades.
 He rampaged over the 1,000-yard mark and scored a half-dozen times.
-Though injury plagued his effectiveness in future seasons, the Cadillac Man who brandished jersey number 24 on his chest will soon be remembered on the Gulf Coast.
+Though injuries plagued his effectiveness in future seasons, the Cadillac Man who brandished jersey #24 on his chest will be remembered on the Gulf Coast.

 The story of star rushers from the Bucs’ backfield does not stop there.
 Some players from the Central Florida franchise are in the next tier of great running backs.